 Cloud Computing Compliance Controls Catalog (C5)

 Cloud Computing Compliance Controls Catalog (C5) is a German Government-backed attestation scheme introduced in Germany by the Federal Office for Information Security (BSI) to help organizations demonstrate operational security against common cyber-attacks when using cloud services within the context of the German Government's "Security Recommendations for Cloud Providers".

-The C5 attestation can be used by AWS customers and their compliance advisors to understand the range of IT-Security assurance services that AWS offers as they move their workloads to the cloud.
+The C5 attestation can be used by AWS customers and their compliance advisors to understand security controls implemented by AWS to meet the C5 requirements as they move their workloads to the cloud.
 C5 adds the regulatory defined IT-Security level equivalent to the IT-Grundschutz with the addition of cloud specific controls.

 C5 includes additional control requirements relating to data location, service provisioning, place of jurisdiction, existing certifications, information disclosure obligations, and a full-service description.
 Using this information, customers can evaluate how legal regulations (i.e. data privacy), their own policies, or the threat environment relate to their use of cloud computing services.

 C5 (Cloud Computing Compliance Controls Catalogue) is the “cloud computing IT-Security” standard in Germany.
 Designed and released by the BSI in February 2016, the C5 control set offers additional assurance to customers in Germany as they move their complex and regulated workloads to Cloud Computing Service providers such as AWS.
 C5 covers the following international standards:

 - ISO/IEC 27001:2017 (ISO - International Organization for Standardization)

 - CSA Cloud Controls Matrix 3.01 (CSA - Cloud Security Alliance)